miraland-labs/solarti-program-library/token-metadata/interface/README.md

 ## Token-Metadata Interface

-An interface describing the instructions required for a program to implement to be considered a "token-metadata" program for SPL token mints.
+An interface describing the instructions required for a program to implement to be considered a "token-metadata" program for Solarti token mints.
 The interface can be implemented by any program.

 With a common interface, any wallet, dapp, or on-chain program can read the metadata,